How Rewards Apps and Mobile Shopping Are Shaping The Future of Retail and Omnichannel

 Fetch has also leveraged social features and gamification to create a fun, frictionless, joyful experience for users and by providing value in the form of rewards, highly relevant offers, engaging content, and more.
 The newly launched Fetch social experience appeals to core human desires, giving users the ability to connect with friends and family, compete for the top spot on the rewards leaderboard and against their own personal records, and engage with content on the activity feed.

 It’s catching on and driving results – the percentage of users who engage with social features increased from 26.3 percent in January 2023 to nearly 50 percent today.
 These users also engage with the app more frequently, with monthly scan-return rates 4.4 percent higher than non-social Fetch users.
-The app’s Daily Reward feature – a spin-the-wheel game that gives users the chance to win a variety of point values – is another success story, boosting retention by about 5 percent for those who play.
 These features have been key to driving engagement and expanding the app’s user base beyond its core group of early adopters that included deal seekers, coupon enthusiasts and head-of-household shoppers.

 In addition to delivering value for consumers, apps like Fetch provide a privacy-first way for brands and retailers to ethically collect and leverage data about customer behavior – a top priority for brands in the post-cookie era.
 This allows them to improve the customer experience, target marketing campaigns, and make better business decisions.